The Best Kind Of Probiotic To Help Support Your Immune System, According To Functional MDs

-Probiotics are good bacteria that populate the gut microbiome.
-"When you have an overgrowth of bad bacteria, or dysbiosis (an imbalance of good and bad bacteria), it can negatively affect your overall immune system," integrative physician Bindiya Gandhi, M.D., tells mindbodygreen.
+While we may not think of the immune system as living in the belly, 70 to 80% of our immune system is located in the gut, integrative gastroenterologist Marvin Singh, M.D., explains.
+So "When you have an overgrowth of bad bacteria, or dysbiosis (an imbalance of good and bad bacteria), it can negatively affect your overall immune system," integrative physician Bindiya Gandhi, M.D., tells mindbodygreen.

 But not all probiotics are created equal.
-Some strains are more effective than others in supporting the immune system, so be sure to look at the label before purchasing.
+Some strains support the immune system more effectively than others , so be sure to look at the label before purchasing.

 Which probiotic strains are the best for immunity?